coreancutie/Demultiplex/Assignment-the-first/Answers.md

         - `if` the `bar1qs` `or` `bar2qs` are below the quality score `<` `threshold` (regardless of if they are hopped, matched, or not)

            - output the entire record into a file `using with open('a')` named `undetermined_read1.fastq` and `undetermined_read2.fastq`
+           - increment the unknown barcode counter

        *this code will run if the barcodes are not below the quality score threshold*

        - `if` the barcodes are the same as each other `==` `and` part of the 24 barcodes

          - output the entire record into a file `using with open('a')` named `barcode<x>_read1.fastq` and `barcode<x>_read2.fastq` where <x> is the number of the barcode
+         - increment the known barcode counter

        - `if` the barcodes are different `=!` `and` part of the 24 barcodes

          - output the entire record into a file `using with open('a')` named `hopped_read1.fastq` and `hopped_read2.fastq`
+         - increment the hopped counter

        - `if` the barcodes are not part of the 24 barcodes

          - output the entire record into a file `using with open('a')` named `undetermined_read1.fastq` and `undetermined_read2.fastq`
+         - increment the unknown counter

 8. High level functions.
 For each function, be sure to include: